smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Observability/Metrics Collection.md

 The metrics collection system serves as the foundation for monitoring service health, enabling teams to establish baselines, detect anomalies, and set up proactive alerting.
 It integrates seamlessly with the broader monitoring ecosystem, providing data for dashboards, alerting systems, and compliance reporting.
 Recent updates have enhanced the system with KMS encryption and an improved OTLP exporter with robust batch processing and error handling capabilities.
 The system now records detailed timing for validation, hashing, pseudonymization, and storage phases, providing granular insights into audit pipeline performance.

+A significant architectural change has been implemented with the refactoring of alert handling functionality.
+The `MonitoringService` class now delegates alert-related operations to a dedicated `AlertingService` class, improving separation of concerns and maintainability.
+This refactoring allows for more focused development and testing of alerting functionality while keeping the core monitoring service streamlined.

 **Section sources**
 - [metrics-collector.ts](file://packages\audit\src\observability\metrics-collector.ts#L1-L50) - *Updated in recent commit*
 - [monitoring.ts](file://packages\audit\src\monitor\monitoring.ts#L1-L50)
+- [alerting.ts](file://packages\audit\src\monitor\alerting.ts#L1-L20) - *Extracted alert handling functionality*

 ## Core Metrics Collector Implementation